 Philippe flew into Nice and there was Sophie-Fleury on the concourse to greet him, he kissed her and they went out to the car.

 He drove and along the way, she took out a fruit juice and handed it to him.
-‘You got Denis to sign?’
+‘You got Denis to sign?’ he asked.
 She nodded.
 ‘Right, take this down.’

 She reached into the compartment, booted the device and took his dictation.

 ‘Now, a copy to de Marchant and le Roux, one to Dupuis and um … keep an extra on file.
 How about the beta carotine?’